-Ayurveda, Siddhi, and other traditional methods unique to Asians.
-The substances used include ginger, coriander, cardamom, cinnamon, pepper, garlic, holy basil, sweet flag, Malabar nut and nutmeg.
+Ayurveda, Siddhi, and other traditional methods unique to Asians.1 The substances used include ginger, coriander, cardamom, cinnamon, pepper, garlic, holy basil, sweet flag, Malabar nut and nutmeg.2

-The enthusiasm to find an effective treatment or prophylaxis for Covid-19 has been seen in alternative medicine systems such as Various recipes of home-made syrups using nutmeg (Myristica fragrans) as the main ingredient were circulated on social media among the Sri Lankan community, claiming to be effective against Covid-19.
+The enthusiasm to find an effective treatment or prophylaxis for Covid-19 has been seen in alternative medicine systems such as the Sri Lankan community, claiming to be effective against Covid-19.
 Human nutmeg poisonings with non-fatal and fatal outcomes are well documented, and these mixtures have several ingredients which could potentiate the toxic effects of nutmeg.3-5 The safe dose and toxic effect profiles of these substances are not scientifically studied.